dwrobel/flatcam/README.md

 - in the TCL completer if the word is already complete don't add it again but add a space
 - added all the TCL keywords in the completer keyword list
+- work in progress in German translation ~7%
+- after any autocomplete in TCL completer, a space is added

 22.03.2019